harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 - **Scaling Options:** Easily scale up or down based on your needs without long-term commitments for unused capacity.
 - **Usage Monitoring:** Utilize our tools to predict and plan for high or low-activity periods.

-### Q15: What if my usage exceeds my licensed amount before renewal?
+### What if my usage exceeds my licensed amount before renewal?

-**A:** Please contact us if you anticipate exceeding your licensed usage before renewal.
+Please contact us if you anticipate exceeding your licensed usage before renewal.
 We can discuss options such as adjusting your license tier or exploring short-term accommodations to ensure uninterrupted service while we work together on a long-term solution.

 ### Q16: I'm not using certain features, such as GitOps or Serverless Functions.
 Can my licensing be adjusted accordingly?